On Air Now

 Belle & Sebastian win British Newcomer presented by Huey Morgan & Zoe Ball | BRIT Awards 1999

-Clapham’s Stereo MCs bagged the best album AND best group trophies in that fallow year of ’94 (SARCASM).
+Clapham’s Stereo MCs bagged the best album AND best group trophies in that fallow year of ’94 (that's sarcasm, by the way).
 Nominated in the album category were Dina Carroll, Jamiroquai, Sting and Suede.
-They were the biggest thing in the country for about a minute, then they ended up on a TV ad for a phone company.
+The MCs (as nobody called them) were the biggest thing in the country for about a minute, then they ended up on a TV ad for a phone company.
+Their album Connected was actually released in September 1992, so just was just about eligible for the 1994 BRITs.

 Stereo MC's "Connected"

 British groups releasing albums in 1987: The Smiths, The Cure, The Cult, Echo And The Bunnymen, Def Leppard, The Housemartins, Pet Shop Boys, The Jesus And Mary Chain, Public Image Ltd, Pink Floyd and even a career-spanning collection from New Order.
 And who was regarded the best group of the year?
-This lot.
-Romford's answer to The Jacksons.
+That's right, Romford's answer to The Jacksons.

 Five Star - System Addict